HOW I RATE golf COURSES

 The syntax was stilted, some scores were bizarre but the basic system was one I liked and has stood the test of time well.
 Over the years, whenever leaving course with my golfing partners we have found it pretty easy to find consensus on a score and we're rarely more than a point apart.

 The creme de la creme.
 One of the very best courses in the world and one which isn't just architecturally brilliant but great to play for the 'average' golfer.
 Well, me, anyway.
-It's St Andrews and Dornoch.
-But it's not Pebble Beach or Muirfield.
+It's St Andrews and Dornoch, but it's not Pebble Beach or Carnoustie.